CalhamJNorthway/Cosc310Group13Assignment2/README.md

 ## Included Features
 1. Synonym recognition
-- Using hash tables input words are compared against a variety of possible synonyms to condense inputs for Chad's intellectual level.
+- Using WordNet input words are compared against a variety of possible synonyms to condense inputs for Chad's intellectual level.
 2. POS Tagging
 - Splitting and identifying each word in a scentence to allow our bot to understand the sentence structure more clearly.
 This makes Chad's responses more "human" in nature.
 3. Spell checking